|

 buddhism

 While Chinese philosophy can be seen as theorizing only generally about everything — it searches for a general way of thinking and tries to find common ground — Buddhist thinking is more specific; it is characterized by negation.
 There is no god, creator, creation, ego, no remaining being or immortal soul.
 However, in Buddhism, there is a world statute: the next thing derives from the previous thing and is already formulated in the previous thing.
 Essentially, there is a cycle in which one thing is the other, but not completely.
 For instance, a day is a day.
 They are comparable and yet each one is different.
-Even with the nights cutting days apart, they are still connected with each other.
+Even with nights cutting the days apart, they are still connected with each other.
 What happened yesterday influences what happens today.
-In reincarnation beliefs, humans go through different stages, in which the invisible stages "after life" and "before life" are successive stages.
+In reincarnation beliefs, humans go through different stages in which the invisible stages "after life" and "before life" are seen as successive stages.
 "Suffering" is seen as a fundamental part of human life.
-Suffering is caused by attachment, by longing and desire; therefore the cycle can be broken by sacrificing "the attachment."
+Suffering is caused by attachment, by longing and desire.
+Here, too, negation is the solution: the cycle can be broken by sacrificing "the attachment."

 The highest achievement in Buddhism is peace.
 Note that peace is the most positive word of negation: there are no inner nor outer contradictions.
 Except for taking its place in the opposite position of war, peace itself does not have an active meaning.
 Peace is not the reason we go to work; we go to work to make money.
 We do not go on a vacation because there is peace, but because we work too hard.
 Peace does not interact with any of these activities.
 War, on the other hand, could interact with these activities.
 By letting go of war, we can achieve peace.

 In the precepts of Buddhism one is told what should not be done or what should be denied, after which the highest truth will unfold itself without the use of words.
 Examples of what should be done are abstention from killing, stealing, illicit sexual relations, lying, and imbibing any intoxicant that leads to "slothfulness."
 Buddhism can be mentioned in connection with the theory of everything, even though the truth will only reveal itself tacitly after one successfully denies everything.
-There is a full circle, but the connecting link is an invisible one.
+There is a full circle, but in our quest to understand everything we find that the provided answer in Buddhism is that the connecting link is an invisible one.

 the west

-In Egypt, dualism was held in great esteem with one point of view always having an opposing point of view.
-That dynamics of opposition is seen again in the Western world, first among the Greeks, in which causality becomes the focus.
-A shift has occurred from mythical to more rational thinking; reasoning becomes sharpened.
-Western ideologies are quite different from the Chinese philosophies.
+In Africa, in ancient Egypt, dualism was held in great esteem with one point of view always having an opposing point of view.
+That dynamics of opposition is a paramount feature in Western history, prominently so among the Greeks where causality becomes the specific focus.
+A shift in this specific area of the Mediterranean world has occurred from mythical to more rational thinking; reasoning becomes sharpened.
+Western ideologies can be seen as quite different from Eastern philosophies.
 Western ideologies make an effort to get the most out of differences and contradictions.
 There is no search for a general connection.
-Instead the goal is to be the one who is right, and it is best to support this by reasoning and facts.
-Confrontations are essential in Western thinking, creating not a group process of cohesion, but one of competition.
+Instead, the goal is to be the one who is right, and it is best to support this by reasoning and facts where possible — or use arms when needed.
+Confrontations are essential in Western thinking, creating not a group process of cohesion, but one of competition leading to a quest for intellectual power, for physical dominance, or for sheer dumb luck.
 Sometimes the Western ways of thinking stemming from competition are destructive, because they may not leave space for disagreeing thoughts.
-Yet competition can also be inspiring, when people make enormous efforts to prove they are right and that others are wrong.
+And sometimes it can leave all competitors doing one dumb thing after another, all having lost connection to the fundamental why that started it all.
+Yet competition can also be inspiring, when people go to enormous lengths to prove they are right and that others are wrong.
 Rational thinking hasn't come up with a theory of everything, but the knowledge of our world has increased to such a level that it seems possible that we may arrive at one.
-Or have we become so encapsulated in the righteousness of our conflict thinking, that we cannot recognize the clear evidence right in front of us?
+Or have we become so encapsulated in the righteousness of our conflict thinking that we cannot recognize the clear communal evidence right in front of us?

 artifacts

-Is there more information available for research other than philosophies that became known to us through the spoken and written words?
-Artifacts can be a source of information.
-Ancient portraits and statues of gods or goddesses or images of the sun indicate what humans may have been thinking when they weren't hunting or looking for shelter.
-Buildings such as temples tell what the builders gave importance to.
+There is more information available for research other than philosophies that were handed down to us through the spoken and written words.
+An artifact can, for instance, be a source of information.
+Ancient portraits and statues of gods or goddesses or images of the sun indicate what humans may have thought when they weren't hunting or looking for shelter.
+Buildings such as temples tell us what the builders gave importance to.
 Stonehenge shows the importance of the sun — or the lack of sun at the beginning of winter.
 One of the artifacts the ancient Egyptians left us is the classically shaped pyramid.
-The pyramid shape is found in more locations on this globe, even in China.
+The pyramid shape is found in more locations on this globe, in Africa, the Americas, and even in China.
 While most people are familiar with the pyramids of the Mayan culture, the shape is a little bit different in Central America from the ones in Egypt, though the basics are the same: a square with four oblique sides.
 The top isn't at all sharp in the Mayan Pyramids, but flat or truncated.
+The four sides are interesting, because wouldn't you expect the tetrahedron (the regular triangular 'pyramid' with three sides) to be of greater importance than the awkward pyramid with four sides?
+Something is off, something is not truly perfect.
 The constructions remain subject to discussion.
-They are, nevertheless, visual expressions of highly developed cultures and power.
+The pyramids are, nevertheless, visual expressions of highly developed cultures and power.
 Are the pyramids graphic displays, trying to tell us something?
-Do the four corners stand for the four directions of the wind and does the top point to the spiritual world, or possibly to nothing?
-The pyramids will be discussed in more detail later, and an explanation is given that indicates a high level of abstract thinking by its builders from all over the ancient world.
+Do the four corners stand for the four directions of the wind and does the top point to the spiritual world, or possibly to a lofty nothing?
+The pyramids will be discussed in more detail later, and an explanation is given that indicates that high-level abstract thinking existed with its builders from all over the ancient world.

 religion

 And then, there are many stories throughout history that could be called theories of everything.
 However, these stories are based on a personified god.
 Thus they are exempted from explaining the final (or first) step.
 God has created everything and it is only god who knows the ultimate answer.
 The missing link in these stories is filled up with god.
-The imperfection of we, a concept that doesn't have clear boundaries on the outside but that obstructs singularity very clearly, is overcome by the concept of god.
-God is placed in the middle as the singular expression of everything.
-And — as long as you are not looking for actual evidence — this may indeed be the case, for evidence either in favor or against the existence of a single god does not exist.
-Yet when looking at the religious east and west, we can find a difference, once again, of an agreeing general god in the east, a god who can hardly be called specific.
-Meanwhile in the west, an individual is placed in the highest religious prism, either already born as human and deceased, or still expected to be born.
-Where in the east a peaceful overall attitude is placed up high, indicating we do not need to find the singular truth that will guide all, in the west the singular truth is sought and once it is found it is seen as evidence that we ourselves are part of that highest spot — and oftentimes this truth was and is used against others.
-Nowadays, the holistic approaches of the East are popular again in the West, just as the individualism of the West is popular (again) in the East.
+The imperfection of we, a concept we use daily but that doesn't have clear boundaries at the largest levels, is overcome by the concept of god.
+God is placed in the middle as a singular expression of everything.
+And — as long as you are not looking for actual evidence — this may indeed be the case.
+Later on in this book, evidence against the existence of a single personified god will be provided.
+Yet a more abstract singular god can indeed exist.
+When looking at the religious east and west, we can find an overall difference of an agreeable general god in the east, who can hardly be called specific.
+Meanwhile in the west, an almost human individual is placed in the highest religious prism, either already born and deceased, or still expected to be born.
+Where in the east a peaceful overall attitude is placed up high, indicating we do not need to find the truly singular truth that will guide all, in the west the singular truth is sought and once it is found it is seen as evidence that we ourselves are part of that highest spot — but only after accepting the specific version to the top position.
+In the east, we must lower our expectations to arrive at the point of agreement, while in the west the discovered truth was and is used against others.
+Of course the generalization of east and west is just a generalization.
+We live in interesting times, because the holistic approaches of the east are popular again in the west, just as individualism of the west is popular again in the east.

 the aboriginals